raphaelsty/cherche/docs/api/data/load-towns.md

 # load_towns

-Sample of Wikipedia dataset that contains informations about Toulouse, Paris, Lyon, Bordeaux.
+Sample of Wikipedia dataset that contains informations about Toulouse, Paris, Lyon and Bordeaux.